nichoth/try-logux/docs/EXAMPLE.md

 ```

 After that, we [need to subscribe to state changes](https://logux.org/guide/concepts/action/#sending-actions-to-another-browser-tab)
 via `client.on('add', fn)`.
-This is events related to our application domain.
+This emits events related to our application domain.

 > [!IMPORTANT]
 > `client.log.type(type, fn)` and `client.log.on('add', fn)` will not see